The classification of large spaces of matrices with bounded rank: Reduction to the Common Kernel Theorem (I)

-In the rest of the section, we will focus on the case $\dim V>n\,r-r+1+p-n$, and wait until Section \ref{reductionII} to tackle the case of equality (in that prospect, the following two paragraphs will serve as a necessary warm-up).
+In the rest of the section, we will focus on the case when $\dim \calV>n\,r-r+1+p-n$; we wait until Section \ref{reductionII} to tackle the case of equality (in that prospect, the following two paragraphs will serve as a necessary warm-up).

-\subsection{The case $\dim V>nr-r+1$ for square matrices}
+\subsection{The case $\dim \calV>nr-r+1$ for square matrices}